mrinalcs/mrinalcs.github.io/_posts/2025/08/31/sql-retail-data-analysis.md

 ### Q9.
 Find total revenue for Electronics and Books

 Retailers need to know which product categories generate the most income.
+In this query, I wanted to find the total revenue made from the Electronics and Books categories.
+I joined the **Transactions** table with **Prod_Cat_Info** so that I could get the product category names.
+Then, I used a `WHERE` condition to keep only the rows where the category is either Books or Electronics.
+Finally, I grouped the results by category and calculated the total revenue for each using `SUM(Total_Amt)`.

 ```sql
 SELECT PCI.prod_cat, SUM(CAST(Total_Amt AS FLOAT)) AS Total_Revenue